enclustra/meta-enclustra-mpfs/README.md

 - [Hart Software Services](https://github.com/enclustra/hart-software-services)

-Only branch 2024.09 is supported.
+Make sure to use the correct version to ensure compatibility.
+As example: use branch 2024.09 in both repositories.

 ## Host Requirements